DavidMark24/HoriSeonZeroDawn/README.md

-# HoriSeonZeroDawn
+# Welcome to HoriSeonZeroDawn

-Homework Assignment 1
-My objective was to have this website meet acessibilty requirments.
+## Description

+I was task to make the website meet acessibitly requirements.
+I did that by using the proper semantic elements for each criteria.

+I also cleaned up the coding for the CSS without losing the intergrity of the website itself.